Protecting your privacy

-Postings made on our website may include links to third party websites, and such websites will have different privacy policies than those set forth herein.
-We disclaim all responsibility for compliance with the privacy policies of those third party websites, and strongly urge all users to review such privacy policies.
+Postings made on the Coworker.org website may include links to third party websites, and such websites will have different privacy policies than those set forth herein.
+We disclaim all responsibility for compliance with the privacy policies of those third party websites, and strongly urge all users of Coworker.org to review such third party privacy policies.

 Data we collect and store

-As part of the registration process, we collect your name, email address, phone number and mailing address (your “Personal Information”).
-We may additionally track data relating to your behavior on the website, including, but not limited to, creating a campaign, signing a campaign, your general geographic region and/or your organization affiliations (your “Campaign Activity Information”).
+We collect personal information about you whenever you use our services (whether these services are provided by us or by other companies or agents acting on our behalf).
+As part of the process when you register with Coworker.org, we collect your name, email address, phone number and mailing address (your “Personal Information”).
+We may additionally track data relating to your behavior on the website, including, but not limited to, your creating a campaign, your signing a campaign, your general geographic region and/or your organization affiliations (your “Campaign Activity Information”).
 Please do not post any personal information in any public forum of Coworker.org which you expect to remain private, including, but not limited to, any Personal Information and/or Campaign Activity Information.
-Anything you post, sign, or create on Coworker.org is public, and therefore, accessible by anyone online (including your Employer).
-We may collect any data about you which is publicly available; this data may be obtained by us or by a 3rd party engaged by us to collect such information.
+Anything you publicly post, sign, or create on Coworker.org is therefore, accessible by anyone online (including your Employer).
+We may collect any data about you which is publicly available; this data may be obtained by us or by a third party engaged by us to collect such information.

 We collect information you provide to Coworker.org regarding your employment status (employer name, industry in which you work, location, and employment status as ‘current’ or ‘former’).
 Coworker.org may use this information in press materials, emails to users, and elsewhere.